AA-CubeSat-Team/soci_img/README.md

 STDEV |  8570.01
 ```

-A visual representation of the 20 sample sizes for the 640x480 JPG is below:
+A visual representation of the 20 sample sizes for the 640x480 JPG picture is below:
 <p align="left">
   <img src="https://github.com/AA-CubeSat-Team/soci_img/blob/master/misc/IMG_Sizes_640x480.png" width="700" title="Sizes for 640x480 JPG">
 </p>

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-For the picture, which is a 160x128 JPG, 20 samples were taken with analysis below:
+For the thumbnail, which is a 160x128 JPG, 20 samples were taken with analysis below:
 ```
 ===============
 MIN   | 1250